rfabbri/vxd/vpe-gitflow.md

 This will show all logs, including renames and moves.
 It doesn't work across subtrees, but is being fixed by the Git team [5].
+If you use the subtree variant below, it works a bit better.

     git log -- '*filename'          # from the toplevel